AHMED-salah00/PycharmProjects/README.md

-## This repo has two main packages: Treevisualizer, and TreeCalculator
+## This repo has two main packages: TreeVisualizer, and TreeCalculator

-### Treevisualizer :-
+### TreeVisualizer :-

 #### Running and usage:
 This packages visualizes the way that elements are added to a tree step by step